Hide code cell source

 Below are the changes needed to force fixed resolution on the A, B, and C grids.

-Next we specify three levels of AMR with the resolutions of the A, B, and C grids:
+The full domain and Level 1 resolution is the same as in exercise1.
+We specify three additional levels of AMR with the resolutions of the A, B, and C grids:

 # max number of refinement levels: